fract4d/gnofract4d/doc/continuous_zooming.md

 While the communication scheme subtlely explained above is fine for the regular functioning mode, it presents some drawbacks for the CZ mode.

 In the regular mode, every time a new fractal image has to be drawn, C++ performs some boilerplate initializations.
-Doing this for an on-going animation that creates an new image every few miliseconds is unbearable.
+Doing this for an on-going animation that creates a new image every few miliseconds is unbearable.

 For that reason, scheme communication for CZ is slightly different.
 Instead of using the _regular_ image calculation trigger API from the `fract4dc` extension, a new API has been created with the following conceptual facade:
 - start CZ process: this triggers the image calculation process and perform boilerplate initializations on the C++ layer.
 It also creates an infinite loop waiting for updates from the python layer.